-Planning a trip to Hawaii can often seem overwhelming between the countless attractions and deciding which islands to visit.
+Planning a trip to Hawaii can often seem overwhelming between the price, the countless attractions, and deciding which islands to visit.
 Some people will argue that Oahu is the best island to visit for first-timers, while others may say Maui is the must-see.
 While a few things were certainly overrated, others were definitely worth the effort and time it took to get there.
 The Green Sand and Black Sand Beaches were both far from either of the main Big Island towns, but getting off the beaten path pays off more often than not.
 Here are the best places in Hawaii, in my humble opinion 🙂

 Manta Ray Night Snorkel and Dive (Kona, Big Island)

 One of the top two snorkels and top 10 SCUBA dives in the world, there is absolutely nothing cooler than exploring the ocean’s underbelly and majestic creatures via headlamp.
 You’ll meet at the marina at sunset where you’re taken 30 minutes by boat to a cove known for its manta ray activity.
 Attracted to the lights and the plankton drawn out by the lights, the snorkelers hold on to a floating raft on the surface while the divers sink to the bottom.
 Within minutes, huge mantas are doing flips in between the two groups.
 On any given day you can see dozens of the famed sea creatures, each with their own story and name.